aestream/aestream/docs/install.md

 ## Installing via pip
 Run `pip install aestream`

-Installing via pip is the most convenient method to install AEStream and provides access to both the [command-line interface](cli) and the [Python API](python_usage).
+Installing via pip is the most convenient method for installing AEStream and gives you both the [command-line interface](cli) and the [Python API](python_usage).
-Pip is the [Python package manager](https://pip.pypa.io/en/stable/installation/) that is accessible on most computers.
+Pip is the [Python package manager](https://pip.pypa.io/en/stable/installation/) and is accessible on most computers.

 ### Installing with CUDA support
 If you want to use AEStream with CUDA support, you likely need to build the package yourself.
 This is because the CUDA version must match the one installed on your system.
-To do so, simply run `pip install aestream --no-binary` to avoid using the binary cache.
+To do so, simply run `pip install aestream --no-binary aestream` to avoid using the binary cache.
+It will take a few minutes to compile, but if you have an NVIDIA GPU, you'll see dramatic performance improvements.
 Note that you can provide a `-v` flag to enable verbose output, which will show you if the CUDA drivers were detected (look for `CUDA found`).

 ### Event camera drivers
 AEStream can read from [Inivation](https://gitlab.com/inivation/dv/libcaer/) or [Prophesee](https://github.com/prophesee-ai/openeb/) event cameras, *given that the drivers are installed*.
-That is, the **drivers must be installed before aestream**.
+**Please make sure the drivers are installed before installing aestream** (step 1 below).

 1. Follow the instructions at https://gitlab.com/inivation/dv/libcaer/ to install the Inivation drivers and/or https://github.com/prophesee-ai/openeb/ to install the Prophesee drivers
-2. Install AEStream with pip: `pip install aestream --no-binary -v`
+2. Install AEStream with pip: `pip install aestream --no-binary aestream -v`
-    * The `--no-binary` flag forces a recompilation, which will detect the event camera drivers, if
+    * The `--no-binary` flag forces pip to recompile aestream for your system, which will detect the event camera drivers, if present.
     * The `-v` flag enables verbose output, which will show you if the drivers were detected
     * If you already have an installation, you need to re-install
 3. Ensure that the drivers were detected by inspecting the installation log